-Bigleaf Maple Decline
+Bigleaf Maple Dieback

 Unfortunately, a definitive cause has not been identified, although pests and pathogens have been widely considered (see PNW Handbook webpage).
-However, the decline is known to be associated with several environmental variables such as vapor pressure deficits and higher temperatures, which is expected for most tree species.
-Still, more research is needed to confirm whether recent changes in these variables are the primary drivers of the decline.
+However, the dieback is known to be associated with several environmental variables such as vapor pressure deficits and higher temperatures, which is expected for most tree species.
+Still, more research is needed to confirm whether recent changes in these variables are the primary drivers of the dieback.

 The Northwest Maple

 Bigleaf maple is another iconic species of the Pacific Northwest.
 Where many maple species occur in other regions of the US, Bigleaf maple is the only native maple to the Northwest’s coastal regions.

 The distribution of bigleaf maple generally reflects its adaptation to mild climates and sensitivity to cold temperatures.
 It grows abundantly on the west side of the cascades between sea level and about 1500ft, sometimes reaching as high as 4000 feet in California and Oregon.